learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/SonarQube.md

 ## Getting Started

-To begin working with SonarQube:

-#### 1. Install SonarLint
+#### 1. [Optional] Install SonarLint
 - Get SonarLint for free by downloading it for your preferred IDE [here](https://www.sonarsource.com/products/sonarlint/ide-login/).
+It is strongly recommended to do so it helps in real-time code analysis within your IDE, providing immediate feedback to improve code quality and prevent issues early in the development process.

 #### 2. Installing a local instance of SonarQube
 You can evaluate SonarQube using a traditional installation with the zip file or you can spin up a Docker container using one of our Docker images.
 Select the method you prefer below to expand the installation instructions: